#1 Watch where you sit

 #2 Rinse immediately after use

 Chlorine, sunblock, and even body oils will shorten the life of fabric, so gently rinsing your suit in cool water with a mild detergent soon after every use will help keep it vibrant and soft.
+Also, try to avoid sunscreen with avobenzone, as this can stain a swimsuit yellow.
+(There's a good post here about removing these stains.)

 #3 Be gentle